tix-factory/release-manager/README.md

 \* tag can be set to 'latest' to pull latest release

 ## Samples
-Download asset from latest release of another repository.
+###### Download Release Asset
+Downloads a release asset from another repository and saves it to a file.
 ```yml
     - name: Download tix-factory/nuget nuget.zip
       uses: tix-factory/release-manager@v1